TheSuraj01/MeDict/README.md

 ### Kidney Cancer Model

-The kidney cancer model is a custom convolutional neural network architecture designed specifically for the kidney cancer dataset.
-The model consists of several convolutional layers, max-pooling layers, and dense layers.
+The kidney cancer model in MeDiCT also utilizes the VGG16 architecture as its backbone.
+Similar to the lung cancer model, the pre-trained VGG16 weights are used as the starting point, and the top classification layers are replaced with new layers specific to the kidney cancer classification task.

 ### Brain Tumor Model

-Similar to the kidney cancer model, the brain tumor model is a custom convolutional neural network architecture tailored for the brain tumor dataset.
-It includes convolutional layers, max-pooling layers, and dense layers.
+The brain tumor model follows a similar approach, leveraging the VGG16 architecture and its pre-trained weights as the foundation.
+The top classification layers are replaced with new layers tailored for the brain tumor classification task.

 ## Data